 Chihuahua's civil society should be acknowledged as one of the most active in Mexico, in part due to the process of democratization that began to take place when the opposition party won.
 At the beginning of the 1990's, there were already 43 civil organizations dealing with, hunger, poverty, and lack of education.
-These organizations included Mano Amiga, Trustación José Llaguno, Lions Club Chihuahua and Rotary Club Chihuahuhua.
-According to Jenny Zapata, certain organizations had good ideas but they lacked the resources they needed to execute them.
+These organizations included Mano Amiga, Fundación José Llaguno, Lions Club Chihuahua and Rotary Club Chihuahuhua.
+According to Jenny Zapata of FECHAC, several organizations had good ideas but they lacked the resources needed to execute those ideas.
 Other organizations were very efficient and professional but were working in isolation without coordinating with other groups.

-The private sector was organized into chambers and associations.
+The private sector was organized into chambers of commerce and business associations.
 There were more cases of philanthropy than social responsibility, though there were a few attempts to collaborate with the government on programs targeting poverty and social exclusion, they were not constant.

-Why did the problems continue to increase if people and organizations were working on solutions?
-So many different organizations and efforts were working to solve an extremely complex problem.
+Why did the problems continue to increase in spite of the people and organizations working on solutions?
+So many different organizations and efforts were laboring to solve an extremely complex problem.
 They had all the same concerns but they were not working together.
-A bridge needed to be built, one that would create ties among apparently irreconcilable sectors: the government, the private sector and civil society.
-Was it possible?
-Of course it was.
+A bridge needed to be built, one that would create ties among apparently incompatible sectors: the government, the business and civil society.